scify/Dianoia-Marketplace/README.md

 ## SEO - Generate Sitemap

-This application uses [Spatie - Laravel Sitemap](https://github.com/spatie/laravel-sitemap) plugin, in order to create the `public/sitemap.xml` file that will be crawled by the search engines.
+This application uses [Spatie - Laravel Sitemap](https://github.com/spatie/laravel-sitemap) plugin, in order to create the `public/sitemap.xml` file (which is excluded from git), that will be crawled by the search engines.
 In order to run the generator for the current application installation, run the embedded Laravel command:

 ```bash